coingate/whmcs-plugin/README.md

 # WHMCS CoinGate Plugin

-CoinGate bitcoin payment gateway WHMCS plugin.
+Accept Bitcoin & Altcoins on your WHMCS website.

+Read the module installation instructions below to get started with CoinGate Bitcoin & Altcoin payment gateway on your shop.

 ## Install